henrydaum/2nd-Brain/README.md

 <mark>Second Brain is a multimodal userspace operating system that transforms your static local storage into a high-performance, private general intelligence hub.</mark> Running quietly in your system tray, it uses robust multithreading and SQL to sync your files and screen history as they happen, creating a fully searchable on-device knowledge base.

 Powered by pre-loaded AI models, Second Brain delivers nearly instantaneous results using both keyword (content) and semantic (meaning) search.
-With support for over 49 text and image extensions and deep integration for vision-enabled LLMs, it ensures that your entire digital life is indexed, analyzed, and instantly accessible without ever touching the cloud.
+With support for over 49 text and image extensions and deep integration for vision-enabled LLMs, it gives you the power to index, analyze, and instantly access your digital world—augmenting your knowledge like a second brain.

 ## Features